 Second, a flat stomach means absolutely nothing in terms of health and desiring this is a result of diet culture.
 As above, it’s not a realistic “goal” for most people who either have some fat on their abdomen and/ or experience some bloating/ distension as part of their normal digestion.
 The extremes people go through to get a “flat stomach” may be extremely harmful.
 Most are not sustainable for any length of time.

 Third, the “flat stomachs” you see online likely appear that way due to posing/ lighting and other tricks (including editing the image).
 If these people with “flat stomachs” were to sit down, relax their stomach muscles or pose in a different way, that stomach would very likely not be flat.

 Let’s not forget that genetics also comes into play.
 Some people are simply more likely than others to store fat on their abdomen (or not).

 Many people are concerned about bloating because of how they perceive their outward appearance to look when they feel bloated and/ or have abdominal distension.
 Some amount of bloating is a normal part of digestion and something to appreciate (because it means the digestive system is working, breaking down food and providing your body with what it needs).

-As above, if there are any concerns with bloating (discomfort, pain, a change in the frequency/ severity, impacting life in anyway, etc.) this is something to work with a doctor (and/ or Registered Dietitian) about.
+As above, if there are any concerns with bloating (discomfort, pain, a change in the frequency/ severity, impacting life in anyway, etc.) this is something to work through with a doctor (and/ or Registered Dietitian).

 I don’t want to make anyone feel bad about desiring a flat stomach.
 Diet culture is largely unavoidable.
 Being able to call out diet culture is a good first step on the journey of escaping these unrealistic and often harmful expectations.
 Again, bloating can be completely normal or problematic; if you have any concerns please seek help from a medical professional.